 There are several automated teller machines (ATMs) on Nova Southeastern University's main campus.
-They are located in the Don Taft University Center; the Terry Building of the Health

-Professions Division; the Alvin Sherman Library, Research, and Information Technology Center; and the Carl DeSantis Building.
+They are located in the Don Taft University Center, the Terry Building of the Health Professions Division, and the Carl DeSantis Building.
 The ATMs are operated by SunTrust Bank, which may charge a fee for their use, in addition to charges by your financial institution.